jacob-bytedance/notes/source/_posts/Elasticsearch with Spring Boot.md

     private Double value; // The current value of the metric

     @Field(type = FieldType.Date)
-    private LocalDateTime createdAt; // Timestamp when the metric was created
+    private LocalDate createdAt; // Timestamp when the metric was created

     @Field(type = FieldType.Date)
-    private LocalDateTime updatedAt; // Timestamp when the metric was last updated
+    private LocalDate updatedAt; // Timestamp when the metric was last updated

     @Field(type = FieldType.Keyword)
     private String status; // The status of the metric (e.g., active, inactive)